Diverse qualifications admission - more than grades

 - Obtain a satisfactory score on one of the following English language proficiency tests.

-- International English Language Testing System (IELTS) with a minimum overall band score of 6.5 with no part less than 6.0.
+- International English Language Testing System (IELTS - Academic) with a minimum overall band score of 6.5 with no part less than 6.0.

 - TOEFL iBT (Test of English as a Foreign Language internet based test) with an overall score of 88 or better with a minimum score of 20 in each of the four components (listening, speaking, writing, reading)